dreamforce16/df16workshops/content/workshop/battle-station/index.md

 1. <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000HAQs" target="_blank">Click here to install</a> the unmanaged package to get the Battle Station app metadata.
 <img src="images/packageInstall.png" width="90%" height="90%"/>

-2. Observe and understand the setup, i.e., the custom objects, fields and the report that are installed by the package, either in the Lightning Schema Builder or directly in the Setup.
+2. Observe and understand the setup, i.e., the custom objects, fields and the report that are installed by the package, either in the Schema Builder or directly in the Setup.
 If you are using the Schema Builder, click "Clear All" in the object selection panel and select the Objects "Battle Station", "Resource" and "Supply".
 Schema Builder can be found by searching for "schema builder" in the Setup search.
 <img src="images/schemaSetup.png" width="90%" height="90%"/>
 <img src="images/schemaBuilder.png" width="90%" height="90%"/>